-The statistics of a large number of the cyclone trajectories describe the main properties of the Northern Hemisphere storm tracks, including the track density, genesis density, lysis density, and mean storm track intensity.
-Following Hoskins and Hodges (2002), the track density statistic is calculated by using a single point from each track nearest to each estimation point for each PV cyclone trajectory; the genesis density statistic uses the first detected positions of the cyclones; likewise, the lysis density statistic uses the last detected positions of the cyclones, and the spherical kernel density estimator method (Hodges 1996; Hodges 2008).
-The genesis and lysis densities are computed as probability density functions (pdf) and scaled to number densities (per unit area per month) by multiplying by the number of points and scaling to a unit area equivalent to a 5° spherical cap (~10 km2); in the case of the track density, the raw statistic is not a pdf but is scaled to number density by multiplying by the number of tracks and scaled to a unit area equivalent to a 5° spherical cap.
+The statistics of a large number of the cyclone trajectories describe the main properties of the Northern Hemisphere storm tracks, including the track density, genesis density, lysis density, and mean storm-track intensity.
+Following Hoskins and Hodges (2002), the track density statistic is calculated by using a single point from each track nearest to each estimation point for each PV cyclone trajectory; the genesis density statistic uses the first detected positions of the cyclones; likewise, the lysis density statistic uses the last detected positions of the cyclones, and the spherical kernel density estimator method (Hodges 1996, 2008).
+The genesis and lysis densities are computed as probability density functions (pdfs) and scaled to number densities (per unit area per month) by multiplying by the number of points and scaling to a unit area equivalent to a 5° spherical cap $(\sim 10^{6} \text{ km}^{2})$ ; in the case of the track density, the raw statistic is not a pdf but is scaled to number density by multiplying by the number of tracks and scaled to a unit area equivalent to a 5° spherical cap.
 The mean intensity statistic is calculated using a kernel regression estimator (Hodges 1996) applied to the PV intensity for all points along the cyclone trajectories.
 For both the density and regression estimators adaptive smoothing is used (Hodges 1996).

-Sensitivity tests were carried out to assess the robustness of the results in relation to (a) the isentropic level of the analysis on which to describe the storm tracks and (b) the PV intensity threshold, used for the initial identification, above which to consider a cyclone (not shown).
-An analysis of storm tracks on different isentropic surfaces (not shown) resulted in the choice of the 320 K isentrope as it is a good intermediate level on which the storm track features are best represented.
+Sensitivity tests were carried out to assess the robustness of the results in relation to (i) the isentropic level of the analysis on which to describe the storm tracks and (ii) the PV intensity threshold, used for the initial identification, above which to consider a cyclone (not shown).
+An analysis of storm tracks on different isentropic surfaces (not shown) resulted in the choice of the 320-K isentrope as it is a good intermediate level on which the storm-track features are best represented.
 The structures and relative intensities of the storm tracks exhibit a lack of sensitivity to the PV intensity threshold (not shown).

-In general, the storm tracks and the diabatic heating in the corresponding regions act symbiotically in that the presence of the heating helps to maintain the baroclinicity needed for cyclone activity, which in turn influences the 3-dimensional diabatic heating distribution

-(Hoskins and Valdes 1990).
-With this co-dependence between the storm tracks and diabatic heating in mind, our study explores the direct relationship between the heating and the storm tracks that influence North America's weather.
-The diabatic heating is computed diagnostically at each level between 900 and 100-hPa as the residual in the thermodynamic equation (e.g., Hoskins et al. 1989; Barlow et al. 1998; Holton 2004):
+In general, the storm tracks and the diabatic heating in the corresponding regions act symbiotically in that the presence of the heating helps to maintain the baroclinicity needed for cyclone activity, which in turn influences the three-dimensional diabatic heating distribution (Hoskins and Valdes 1990).
+With this codependence between the storm tracks and diabatic heating in mind, our study explores the direct relationship between the heating and the storm tracks that influence North America's weather.
+The diabatic heating is computed diagnostically at each level between 900 and 100 hPa as the residual in the thermodynamic equation (e.g., Hoskins et al. 1989; Barlow et al. 1998; Holton 2004):

-$$\frac{\dot{Q}(x,y,p,t)}{c{p}} = \frac{\partial T}{\partial t} + \mathbf{v} \cdot \nabla T + \omega \left( \frac{\partial T}{\partial p} - \frac{RT}{c{p}p} \right), \tag{1}$$ where $\dot{Q}/c_p$ is the residual heating (K day-1), T the temperature, $\bf v$ the horizontal wind vector, $\bf \omega$ the vertical wind in pressure coordinates, R the gas constant for dry air, $\bf c_p$ the specific heat for dry air at constant pressure, and p the pressure level.
+$$\frac{\dot{Q}(x,y,p,t)}{c_p} = \frac{\partial T}{\partial t} + \mathbf{v} \cdot \nabla T + \omega \left(\frac{\partial T}{\partial p} - \frac{RT}{c_p p}\right), \quad (1)$$ where $\dot{Q}/c_p$ is the residual heating (K day-1), T is the temperature, v is the horizontal wind vector, $\omega$ is the vertical wind in pressure coordinates, R is the gas constant for dry air, $c_p$ is the specific heat for dry air at constant pressure, and p is the pressure level.
 The residual is then vertically averaged to yield daily diabatic heating estimates of the free atmosphere.